microsoft/fluentui-blazor/README.md

 The source for `@fluentui/web-components` is hosted in the [Fluent UI](https://github.com/microsoft/fluentui/tree/master/packages/web-components) mono-repository.
 Documentation on the components is available on [docs.microsoft.com](https://docs.microsoft.com/en-us/fluent-ui/web-components/).

+## When upgrading from an earlier version

+If you are upgrading from an earlier version of the library, please see the [what's new](WHATSNEW.md) for information on (breaking) changes.

 ## Getting Started

 To get started using the Fluent UI Web Components for Blazor, you will first need to install [the official Nuget package for Fluent UI](https://www.nuget.org/packages/Microsoft.Fast.Components.FluentUI/) in the project you would like to use the library and components.
 You can use the following command: